 My great-great-grandfather David Williard and his brothers, having been drafted to fight for the Confederacy, returned home to Forsyth County, North Carolina, after the war to resume farming.
-These men born to Moravian parents didn’t own slaves before secession, so nothing about that reality changed afterwards.
+These men born to Moravian parents didn’t enslave any human beings before secession, so nothing about that reality changed afterwards.
 However, the economic ruin that had been wrought by the rebellion was obviously different.
 And so was the psychological trauma of having participated in wartime violence that their Moravian grandparents and great-grandparents would have found abhorrent as members of an originally pacifist Christian community.
 A line had been crossed.
 They were now Americans who happened to belong to the Moravian Church (or Primitive Baptist churches), and not Moravians who happened to live in America as in previous generations.

 After 20 children unveiled Chatham County’s new Confederate monument before a large crowd in Pittsboro, North Carolina, on August 23, 1907, Chief Justice Walter Clark of the North Carolina Supreme Court was introduced as the guest speaker for the occasion.
 In his remarks, which the Raleigh Times newspaper published, Clark suggests the possibility that the 14th amendment to the United States Constitution “to secure the rights of the newly emancipated colored people” had not been adopted legally.

 Clark would later give the 1920 commencement address at St. Augustine’s School (now St. Augustine’s University) in Raleigh, North Carolina.
 It’s a historically Black educational institution that was founded in 1867 by the Episcopal Church for the education of freed slaves.
 Unbelievably, his remarks included these words: